SkBlaz/singularity-container-tutorial/optimization.md

 In the folder [optimization](https://github.com/SkBlaz/singularity-container-tutorial/tree/master/optimization) you can find the files we'll need for this tutorial.
 The files are:
 1. environment.dsc - the Singularity description file
 2. build_image.sh - the file for building an image from the .dsc file
-3. genes.tsv - a .tsv file containing the input data
-4. learners.py - a file for evaluation of learning algorithms
+3. learners.py - a file for evaluation of learning algorithms
-5. clusterjob.xrsl - the .xrsl job description file
+4. clusterjob.xrsl - the .xrsl job description file

 And that's it!
 Our plan is to: